juju/docs/src/en/charms-offline.md

 This section will offer guidance at the system administrator level by describing what resources/protocols are required by various types of Juju deployments.
-In addition, suggestions for achieving the corresponding services are offered by means of HTTP/S proxies, APT caching proxies, and internal APT repositories/mirrors.
+In addition, suggestions for achieving the corresponding services are offered by means of HTTP/S proxies, APT proxies, and APT repository mirrors.
 See [Offline mode strategies][charms-offline-strategies].

 ## Configuring Juju for offline usage